 It is fantastic to be benefiting from the service level they provide, the flexibility, and subject matter expertise, and to work together to get those solutions implemented.
 Greatly valued for somebody who has such a broad remit, as I have.

 Acceleration Point: You’ve recently shared some scientific voice tools with your team.
 How has that gone?

 Michelle Warner: We have indeed.
 What is happening in the background is, and I imagine this is the case in all companies, is that our colleagues working in the commercial function are wanting us to better measure the impact of Medical Affairs.
 Significant investment is made, but do we know what difference it makes?

-Acceleration Point’s Share of Scientific Voice Tools with Pharmaspectra’s data gives us the opportunity to analyse GSK’s scientific contributions in comparison to the other in-class medicines from other companies.
-It gives a more objective measure / indicator of the scientific ‘noise’ of medicines within that disease area.
-In a way I suppose it is like how the commercial teams review market share data.
+Acceleration Point’s Share of Scientific Voice Tools with Pharmaspectra’s data gives us the opportunity to analyze GSK’s scientific contributions in comparison to the other in-class medicines from other companies.
+It gives a more objective measure/indicator of the scientific ‘noise’ of medicines within that disease area.
+In a way, I suppose it is like how the commercial teams review market share data.

 Through this data, we are able to see what science is ‘trending’ through both publications and meetings, and we can drill down to better understand which meetings are hosting most of the science – a helpful data source for our congressing strategy.
 SoSV gives us access to all of the science and all of the people for that therapy area, globally, so is also an excellent complementary source of data on individual experts who are leading the communication of science in their respective fields.
 It has been really helpful, it’s early days still, but a priority to really embed as we move through 2021.